 Before I get on to all of the best stops on this road trip, we need to discuss a few things when it comes to planing this drive.
 And first things first, it’s getting your vehicle sorted.
 If you’re not driving your own car while on your road trip, then its likely you’re going to need to rent on.
 For this, we suggest using RentalCars.com.

-This platform aggregated all of the best prices for car hire across all major rental companies, ensuring that you get the best deal on your rental.
-Especially if you don’t intend to return your car in the same place as you picked it up, Rentalcars.com can help you find the best prices for the sometimes extortionately high one-way fee.
+This platform aggregates prices for car hire across many major rental companies, ensuring that you get a great deal on your rental.
+Especially if you don’t intend to return your car in the same place as you picked it up, Rentalcars.com can help you find a great deal for the sometimes extortionately high one-way fee.

 The next thing you need to plan out is which route to take when driving from Phoenix to Albuquerque.
 There are a few different highways that make sense and it really depends on your preferences.